 The KeyKeg itself has a weight of 2 kilos and are made of 30% recyclable plastic and they are working on increasing that part.
 81% of the KeyKeg today can be re used as a KeyKeg, and the goal is to make that 100%.
 The KeyKeg company is working hard to find out the best ways to re use all their KeyKegs, instead of that they get recycled and used for other things.

-That takes of course some energy to recycle that, but if you compare that to the 30-40 kilos of glass and cartoon that you have to recycle after you used 2 cases of wine (12 bottles) it’s much less.
+That takes of course some energy to recycle that, but if you compare that to the 30-40 kilos of glass and cardboard that you have to recycle after you used 2 cases of wine, it’s much less.

 The wine in KeyKeg are in a zero oxygen environment, even after you start to use it, which leads to zero waste due to no oxidation.
 You also avoid TCA this way, and wines that would turn mousy after a day open will be totally fine (If you don’t wait a day to drink your glass of course)